okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

 To manage domains, the API scopes in your Terraform integration must include `okta.domains.manage`.

-To grant scopes in the Admin Console and to include them in your Terraform code, see the articles on [enabling your API service application for Terraform access](/docs/guides/terraform-enable-org-access/) and [setting up a typical Okta Terraform configuration](/docs/guides/terraform-organize-configuration/).
+To grant scopes in the Admin Console and to include them in your Terraform code, see the articles on [enabling your API service app for Terraform access](/docs/guides/terraform-enable-org-access/) and [setting up a typical Okta Terraform configuration](/docs/guides/terraform-organize-configuration/).

 ## Add a custom domain in Terraform

-Creating and adding a custom domain takes several steps that must be completed in order.
+Creating and adding a custom domain takes several steps that you must complete in order.
 At least one of the steps may require waiting for up to a day.
 The steps are:

 1. [Create an okta-domain resource](#create-a-custom-domain-resource).